Coconut Cream Puffs

-To start making the cream, place milk and coconut milk in a saucepan and heat just to the boil.
-In the meantime, whisk egg yolks, sugar and cornstarch in a heatproof bowl, then pour slowly hot milk into this whisking continuously - this is necessary to temper the eggs.
+To start making the cream, place WHOLE MILK and COCONUT MILK in a heavy-based saucepan and heat just to the boil.
+In the meantime, whisk egg yolks, sugar and cornstarch in a heatproof bowl, then pour slowly liquids into this whisking continuously - this is necessary to temper the eggs.

-Transfer everything back to the saucepan and cook until you get thick pudding like cream.
+Transfer everything back to the saucepan and cook stirring until you get a thick pudding like cream.
 Your coconut cream is ready, just strain it and keep in the fridge until ready to use.

 The base of these creamy dessert are choux pastry shells which are ideal for filling with any kind of cream, whipped cream, lemon curd, ice-cream...

 For choux pastry dough we need:

 - PINCH OF SALT